NVIDIA/NeMo/README.md

 python3 main.py
 ```

-#### 4.7.3.
+#### 4.8.3.
 Base Command Platform
 <a id="markdown-base-command-platform" name="base-command-platform"></a>
 In order to run the conversion script on Base Command Platform, set the
 `cluster_type` parameter in `conf/config.yaml` to `bcp`.
 This can also be overriden
 from the command line, using hydra.
-The conversion script must be launched in a single-node job.
+The conversion script must be launched in a multi-node job.

-The conversion scripts must be ran in multi-node mode, with 2 nodes.

-To run the conversion pipeline to conver a 126M checkpoint stored in
+To run the conversion pipeline to convert a 126M checkpoint stored in
 /mount/results/126m/checkpoints, run:
 ```
 python3 /opt/bignlp/bignlp-scripts/main.py run_data_preparation=False run_training=False run_conversion=True \